near/docs/docs/tokens/token-custody.md

       - For professionals who have their own setup, you can self custody on an offline device or any other custom method (CloudHSM, etc).
       - Generally, any software that can produce valid `ed25519` key pair can be used to generate the keys.
       - For NEAR consumption they should be encoded in base58 encoding.
-      - For example, if you have offline device - you can install [near-cli](https://github.com/near/near-cli) and generate keys in the next way:
+      - For example, if you have offline device - you can install [near-cli](https://github.com/near/near-cli) via `sudo npm install -g near-cli` and generate keys in the next way:

     ```bash
     export NEAR_ENV=mainnet